dashinash/dashinash/README.md

 ### Hi there 👋

+## I'm now in Shanghai, trying to get my postgraduate degree.

+## I'm currently learning how to use coding skills to

 <!--
 **dashinash/dashinash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.